zircleUI/docs/docs/api/z-view.md

 ### Modify the size of z-view
-By default the diameter of the `z-view` is `xxl` which is the largest size that **zircle ui** provides.
+By default the diameter of the `z-view` is `xxl` which is the largest size that **zircle-ui** provides.
 To change it, simply use the property `size` with any of the following values:

 - `xl`,
 - `l` or `large`,